On This Post, You Will Learn How To Move WordPress From Local Server To Live Server without using any plugin.

 7) Once importation is completed, look for a “wp_options” table in the database; you just imported in step #6 and click on it.

 8) If it opens, under the field “options_name” look for “siteurl.”
-Click the “Edit Field,” which you will see on the left at the beginning of the row, and edit field window.
+Click the “Edit Field,” which you will see on the left at the beginning of the row, and the edit field window.
 In the input box for “option_value,” you will see the URL of your localhost, something like http://localhost/blog.

 9) Delete the localhost URL and insert your new site URL (domain name).
 Carefully, for example, http://www.newdomain.com.com, click “Go” to save.

 10) Connect to your site using FTP client, open a PHP file named “wp-config” and edit the database name, user, and password you created earlier and click on save and upload it back to your server (alternatively, you can open your panel file manager -> open the folder where WordPress was uploaded -> open ”wp-config” file -> and edit the Database name, User and Password to the newly creates ones).

-11) Finally, open your site phpMyAdmin from your cPanel, click to open site database; once the database is open, click on “SQL” and paste the code below it the text box then save.
+11) Finally, open your site phpMyAdmin from your cPanel, click to open site database; once the database is open, click on “SQL” and paste the code below it into the text box then save.

 UPDATE wp_posts SET post_content = REPLACE(post_content, 'localhost/test/', 'www.yourlivesite.com/');